Last Updated on

 A curse is defined as a type of supernatural power that can be cast onto someone for the purpose of causing pain or suffering.
 A curse can be defined as evil in nature since one person wants to inflict pain upon another whereas a hex is not necessarily evil in nature.
 The jinx seems to be a negative term formed in black magic yet it is not as terrible as a curse.
 Basically, what one wants to happen is usually spoiled due to some type of jinx.
 Jinxes do not cause severe pain or suffering like curses and the Evil Eye.

 The Evil Eye Origin

 Interestingly, the evil eye has been around since the ancient civilizations such as the Sumerians and the Babylonians.
 However, when it comes to actually defining the evil eye, there is really little common definition.
-The Egyptians thought that the curse of evil eye could only enter a being through the mouth or eye itself.
+The Egyptians thought that the curse of the evil eye could only enter a being through the mouth or eye itself.
 For this reason, they would wear lipstick and eyeliner to protect themselves.
-The evil eye commonly is referred to as being able to cause misfortune in one’s life like injury, poverty and illness.
+The evil eye commonly is referred to as being able to cause misfortune in one’s life like injury, poverty, and illness.